-One of the main causes of extreme poverty is marginalization — the systemic barriers that lead to groups of people going without representation in their communities.
-In order for a community or country to work its way out of poverty, all groups must be involved in the decision-making process — especially when it comes to having a say in the things that determine your place in society.
+One of the main causes of poverty is inequality.
+The systemic barriers that lead to groups of people going without representation in their communities leaves them further behind in terms of resources and opportunity.
+In order for a community, or even a country, to alleviate poverty, all groups and identities must be involved in creating solutions.

 Resilience against climate change is especially important and deserves its own mention.
 According to the World Bank, climate change could force an additional 100 million people into extreme poverty over the next decade without any urgent action taken.

-Some of the key areas of focus for making sure that education is truly for all involve breaking down the barriers to education — creating access in remote areas, supporting teachers in their work to deliver quality education, and making sure that education is available to children living in fragile contexts.
+Some of the key areas of focus for making sure that education is truly for all involve breaking down the barriers to education: creating access to school in remote areas, supporting teachers in their work to deliver quality education, and making sure that education is available to children living in fragile contexts.

-What’s more, improving access to clean water can mean that those who live in rural communities (often women and girls — see our first point on marginalization and equality) will save time walking to their nearest water point.
+What’s more, improving access to clean water can mean that those who live in rural communities.
+If you go back to our first point on inequality, you might be able to guess that water is a women’s issue.
 Current estimates suggest that women and girls collectively spend 200 million hours every day walking long distances to fetch water.

 Adequate healthcare options for all goes hand-in-hand with this solution, and represents a larger need for governments to offer the basic social protections and services to keep their citizens healthy, and give them affordable treatment options when they aren’t.

-No war means that budgets allocated to cover the cost of conflict can be used to deliver public services.
+Ending all war — while ambitious — means that budgets allocated to cover the cost of conflict can be used to deliver public services.
 It also reduces risks faced by the most vulnerable communities, and ensures that goals towards equality and inclusion can be maintained.

-We’ve seen this play out time and again: While estimates around data for the country vary, Syria‘s poverty rate has increased from approximately 12% in 2007 to 83% in 2019.
-Conversely, in Nepal, a decade-long civil war came to a close in 2006, which correlates with a sharp increase in gross national income (GNI) and gross domestic product (GDP) year over year.
+We’ve seen this play out time and again: While estimates around data for the country vary, Syria‘s poverty rate following the start of the Syrian crisis increased from approximately 12% in 2007 to 83% in 2019.
+Conversely, in Nepal, a decade-long civil war came to a close in 2006.
+This correlated with a sharp increase in gross national income (GNI) and gross domestic product (GDP) year-over-year.

 Likewise, the establishment of a United Nations peacekeeping operation in Cambodia in 1992 (following a deadly civil war and war with Vietnam) helped to forge stability within the country and grow its middle class: The country’s poverty rate dropped from 47.8% in 2007 to 13.5% by 2014.

 One of the ways Cambodia’s transition from wartime to peace (including the repatriation of over 300,000 Cambodian refugees) was so smooth was thanks to the idea of buying on credit.
-While such an influx of returnees could place a strain on resources and create financial dire straits, microfinancing models introduced into the country helped to establish savings, loans, insurance, and cash transfer services in communities that need them the most, allowing people to purchase the tools and services they need in order to become self-sufficient.
+Such an influx of returnees could place a strain on resources and create financial dire straits, microfinancing models introduced into the country helped to establish village savings and loans, insurance, and cash transfer services in communities that need them the most, allowing people to purchase the tools and services they need in order to become self-sufficient.
 Between 1998 and 2018, Cambodia’s economy grew by an average of 8% each year, and its middle class began to flourish.

-Cash seems like an even more obvious solution to poverty.
 While the traditional image of humanitarian aid may be crates of supplies like food, water, and tents, distributing cash has become more common.
-It’s cheaper and faster to get into a country, gives its recipients the autonomy to make their own purchasing decisions, and supports local and national economies.
+It’s cheaper and faster to get into a country (and can even be distributed by phone now).
+It also gives recipients the autonomy to make their own purchasing decisions, and supports local and national economies.